Potential Impact Of Brexit On The UK Insurance Industry 2024

 Lloyd’s of London and the International Underwriting Association (IAU)

 Lloyd’s of London is a market more than it is a company.
-Collectively as a group consisting of 94 syndicates, and hundreds of brokers, they have underwritten over £25 Billion of gross premiums (2014).
+As a group consisting of 94 syndicates, and hundreds of brokers, they have underwritten over £25 Billion of gross premiums (2014).
 Outside Lloyd’s group, the IAU represents all other insurance firms, including reinsurers.

 Both groups agree that exit from the EU would not benefit the insurance market.